-The Nikkei 225 - often just referred to as “the Nikkei” - is an index that tracks the performance of Japan’s top 225 publicly-traded companies on the Tokyo Stock Exchange.
+The Nikkei 225, often referred to simply as the Nikkei, is a stock market index that tracks the performance of Japan's top 225 publicly-traded companies on the Tokyo Stock Exchange (TSE).
+It is widely regarded as the benchmark index for Japanese stocks, much like how the Dow Jones Industrial Average (DJIA) is the benchmark index for US stocks.

 Value Stock is a stock whose price has been deemed a value buy because of fundamentals, book value, and projected earnings